klaudiosinani/singlie/readme.md

 ## Description

-Progressive implementation of the circular and linear singly linked list data structures in ES6 with TypeScript support.
+ES6 implementation of the circular and linear singly linked list data structures with TypeScript support.

 Come over to [Gitter](https://gitter.im/klaussinani/singlie) or [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.